Whisk yourself away to a beachside cabana with these vegan fish tacos with chipotle cashew crema.

 I wrote the recipe to make 6 tacos since that’s how many filets come in a package of Gardein.
 However, it’s easy enough to pull only as many filets as you need from the bag and reduce the rest of the ingredients accordingly.

 I recommend making the full batch of crema, however.
 One, if you get the amounts too small, it won’t blend as well since it will go below the blade.
 Two, the crema is great in other dishes.
 Try it drizzled over sweet potato & black bean hash.

 If it’s warm and beautiful where you live, go outside today and feel some of that delicious sun on your skin.
-And if not, you’re welcome to join me in my imaginary cabana, where the margaritas always have a salted rim, and the tacos are covered in crema.
+And if not, you’re welcome to join me in my imaginary cabana, where the margaritas always have a salted rim, and the vegan fish tacos are covered in crema.